-In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject OR, on an individual basis, an interview with art staff.
-Graphic communication can be combined with fine art of photography.
+In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject.
+Graphic communication can be combined with fine art or photography.

 Students are provided with a number of set projects where they respond to commercial-style design briefs.
 In addition, students are taught practical skills in drawing, print-making, typography, photography, image manipulation, layout design, and the production of ‘print-ready’ art work.
 Students are required to develop a critical understanding of the works of significant graphic artists through research and referencing.
 It is hoped that a number of exciting graphic works will be made during the course.